* Risk appetite up, S&P 500 expected to extend record highs

 zone borrowing, were down at 1.287 percent, a 2014 low.

-Yields fell after an unexpected rise in German unemployment
+Yields fell after an unexpected increase in German

-and a deceleration in the euro zone money supply reinforced
+unemployment and a deceleration in the euro zone money supply.

 (Reporting by Herbert Lash; Additional reporting by Marc Jones